kamilazdybal/POD-DMD-decompositions/training_code/pulsatingPoiseuille/README.md

 # Pulsating Poiseuille flow

-In this exercise, I was using *Proper Orthogonal Decomposition* (POD) and *Eigenfunction Expansion* to approximate the velocity profile in the pulsating Poiseuille flow.
+In this exercise, I was using *Proper Orthogonal Decomposition* (POD) and *Eigenfunction Expansion* to approximate the velocity profile of the pulsating Poiseuille flow.

 I compared the approximation with one, two and three first modes.

-## Problem description
+## Exercise description

 Problem: